autowarefoundation/autoware.universe/launch/tier4_system_launch/README.md

 ## Usage

 Note that you should provide parameter paths as `PACKAGE_param_path`.
-The list of parameter paths you should provide is written at the top of `ssytem.launch.xml`.
+The list of parameter paths you should provide is written at the top of `system.launch.xml`.

 ```xml
   <include file="$(find-pkg-share tier4_system_launch)/launch/system.launch.xml">